gobwas/ws/README.md

 Existing WebSocket implementations does not allow to reuse I/O buffers between connections in clear way.
-This library aims to export lower-level interface for working with the protocol.
-Ideologically, the goal is not to force use patterns of WebSocket entities.
+This library aims to export lower-level interface for working with the protocol without forcing only one way it could be used.

 By the way, if you want get the higher-level interface, you could use `wsutil` sub-package.

+# Status

+This implementation of RFC6455 passes [Autobahn Test Suite](https://github.com/crossbario/autobahn-testsuite) and currently has
+71.6% coverage.

+The library is not tagged as `v1.0.0` yet so it could be broken during some improvements or refactoring.

 # Usage